Spiritsville (album)

 Spiritsville is the second album led by American jazz trombonist Julian Priester which was recorded in 1960 for Riverside's subsidiary Jazzland label.

+The album was reissued as part of the 2001 Milestone compilation Out of This World, paired with Walter Benton's album of the same name.

 Reception

-The Allmusic site awarded the album 3 stars.
+The AllMusic site awarded the album 3 stars.

+François van de Linde of Flophouse Magazine stated that Spiritsville has "no lack" of swing, and called it "a fine album that boasts the challenging tune 'Excursion' and a great ballad reading by Priester of 'It Might As Well Be Spring'."